-If you’ve been following me for a while, you know that I always say that budgeting sucks big time.
+If you’ve been following me for a while, you know that I have no love for budgeting.
 But I only say that because people have NO IDEA how to budget.

 You’re not the IRS!
 You’re not going to get audited for that gallon of milk, so don’t create a line-item budget.
 What if its price goes up?
 You’d get crazy comparing prices month after month.

-So why not base your budget on percentages instead?
-Look at your usual spending.
-That’s where you’ll base the percentages.
+So why not base your budget on just a saving goal?
+Look at your usual spending and make a monthly savings target.

 9 – Spend only the bare minimum you need to survive

 Why it’s important: If you don’t spend as much, it will be easier for you to retire early.
 Plus, you can use the extra cash to invest.

 But by the bare minimum, I don’t mean eating once a day and walking 20 miles every day for work.
 That’s how you end up in a hospital, which can be pretty expensive even if you have great insurance.